 - It's time to add the passata.
 Pour in both bottles, then season with salt and pepper and throw in the cloves.
 Stir once more so everything is nicely mixed.

-- Serve with al dente tagliatelle or fettuccini, and don't forget to sprinkle with freshly grated Parmesan cheese. top with some freshly chopped basil leaves.
+- Serve with al dente tagliatelle or fettuccini, and don't forget to sprinkle with freshly grated Parmesan cheese.
+Optionally garnish with freshly chopped basil leaves.